Skiing the Andes: A First-Timer's Planning Guide (2026 Season)

 If you're skiing Chilean resorts (above 2,500m):

 - Spend your first day at moderate altitude.
-If you fly into Santiago (520m), consider staying in the city for a night before heading up to the mountains.
+If you fly into Santiago (520m), stay in the city for one night before heading up.

 - Hydrate aggressively.
 The Andes are dry, and dehydration at altitude accelerates symptoms.